GuiFernandess7/DjangoClubApp/README.md

 <img src="previews/preview3.gif" alt="Descrição opcional" width="500px" />
 <img src="previews/preview4.gif" alt="Descrição opcional" width="500px" />

-### CSV and PDF ExportThe Club Registration Application allows users to export venue data in CSV and PDF formats.
+### CSV and PDF Export: The app allows users to export venue data in CSV and PDF formats.
 To export the data, follow these steps:

 * Navigate to the Downloads section in the navbar.
 * Select the desired export format (CSV or PDF).